 Working and living in New York is not easy.
 I am often asked how I managed to move to the US.
 I always give the same answer: it is difficult.
 Getting a New York visa can be complicated, especially when it comes to a work visa.
 Without a residence permit (Green Card) or a visa granted by the government of the United States, you will not be able to get a job and stay in New York legally.

 Living in New York

 Living in New York is a dream for many.
 It was for me, at least!
 Needless to say it wasn’t easy.
 If you are an EU citizen, you will be able to stay in the US for a maximum of 90 days with an ESTA.
 Please note that the ESTA does not give you the right to work in the United States.

 What did I do?
 I went to New York with my savings and I stayed there for three months.
 During my first stay I couldn’t work (I didn’t have a work visa), but I got to know the city very well.

 Renting Apartments in New York

 Renting apartments in New York, is difficult: you’ll first need to prove your salary is 40 to 45 times the monthly rent.
 Your payslips/contract will be checked to make sure you can pay your rent.
 They will do some background checks as well.
-Prepare to pay one month security deposit, first month rent and last month rent, so three months, upfront.
+Prepare to pay a one-month security deposit, first month rent, and last month rent, so three months, upfront.